Guiding The Last Layer in Federated Learning with Pre-Trained Models: Related work

 \section{Related work}

 \paragraph{Federated Learning} The most well known approach in FL is the FedAvg algorithm proposed by \citet{mcmahan2017communication}.
-In the random initialization setting, convergence of FedAvg and related algorithms has been widely studied for both i.i.d. \citep{stich2018local, wang2018cooperative} and non i.i.d. settings \citep{karimireddy2020scaffold, li2020federated, fallah2020personalized, yu2019parallel}.
-A commonly cited problem in the literature is the challenge of heterogeneous or non-i.i.d. data and a variety of algorithms have been developed to tackle this \citep{li2020federated, hsu2019measuring, legate2023re, karimireddy2020scaffold}.
+In the random initialization setting, convergence of FedAvg and related algorithms has been widely studied for both iid \citep{stich2018local, wang2018cooperative} and non-iid settings \citep{karimireddy2020scaffold, li2020federated, fallah2020personalized, yu2019parallel}.
+A commonly cited problem in the literature is the challenge of heterogeneous or non-iid data and a variety of algorithms have been developed to tackle this \citep{li2020federated, hsu2019measuring, legate2023re, karimireddy2020scaffold}.

 \paragraph{Transfer Learning} Transfer learning is widely used in many domains where data is scarce \citep{ girshick2014rich,alyafeai2020survey,zhuang2020comprehensive, Yazdanpanah_2022_CVPR}.
 A number of approaches for transfer learning have been proposed including the most commonly used full model fine-tuning and last layer tuning \cite{kornblith2019better} and some more efficient methods such as selecting features \cite{evci2022head2toe}, adding affine parameters \cite{lian2022scaling,Yazdanpanah_2022_CVPR}, and adapters for transformers \cite{houlsby2019parameter}.
 Transfer learning and the effects of pre-training in FL have so far only been explored in limited capacity.
 In their recent publication, \citet{nguyen2023begin} show that initializing a model with pre-trained weights consistently improves training accuracy and reduces the performance gap between homogeneous and heterogeneous client data distributions.
 Additionally, in the case where pre-trained data is not readily available, producing synthetic data and training the global model centrally on this has been shown to be beneficial to FL model performance \citep{chen2023importance}.